zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_rheo.rst

 *scaleshift* of one implies no change in behavior.
 This scaling is only applied to atoms with a color function value greater than *cmin*.
-To handle scenarios of a small inclusion of one fluid type (e.g. a single atom) inside another, the amount of same-type support is calculated
+To handle scenarios of a small inclusion of one fluid type (e.g. a single atom) inside another, the degree of same-type support is calculated

 .. math::
    W_{i,\mathrm{same}} = \sum_{j} W_{ij} \delta_{ij}